storm-enroute/storm-enroute.github.io/dev/styleguide.md

       val b = new Bar
     }

     object Foo {
       class Bar
     }

 Do not import the classes or singleton objects from the same compilation unit at the top-level -- instead, move them to the scope where they are required.

+## Language features

+Please avoid using the stackable modifications pattern.
+Instead, prefer composition with combinator methods.

+Also, avoid the cake pattern, as it increases compilation time, and causes serialization problems.
+Instead, prefer using (implicit) *context* objects to refer to components of the complete system.

 ## ScalaDoc comments